Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Renormalization group equation.

+Here we derive the $\beta$-function determining the size dependence of conductance in Eq. (\ref{eq:Band4}) within the one-loop order.
+The derivation below is given for the isotropic regime of symmetric conductances $c_{xx}=c_{yy}$ while for the anisotropic regime we give the results in the end of the present section.
+The isotropic regime is approximately valid for the system under consideration at zero energy (see Eq. (\ref{eq:Sigm0dipE0r}) in Sec. \ref{sec:ZerCond}).

-We investigate the renormalization of conductance $C(q, p_{1})$ for the orthogonal sigma model within the one loop order.
+We examine the renormalization of conductance $C(q, p_{1})$ for the orthogonal (possessing the time-reversal symmetry) sigma model within the one-loop order assuming that the conductance is much greater than one, which is true near the transition point, where it approaches infinity.
 Here $q$ is the current momentum and $p_{1}$ is the maximum momentum \cite{Wegner89RG} reduced during renormalization procedure.
-The renormalization of the conductance associated with the rescaling of the maximum momentum by the factor of $\mu$ can be expressed as \cite{Wegner89RG,Mirlin19961DLR} ($q\ll p$)
+The renormalization of the conductance is associated with the reduction of the maximum momentum to the new value $p_{2} \ll p_{1}$.
+This renormalization can be expressed as \cite{Wegner89RG,Mirlin19961DLR} ($q\ll p$) \begin{widetext}